 Travelling is beautiful yet brutal, forcing you to trust strangers and lose sight of the familiar comfort of your home.
 As William Least Heat-Moon once said, when you're travelling, you are what you are right there and then.
 People don't have your past to hold against you.
 If you’re looking for a new destination to add to your bucket list, then Ho Chi Minh city, a lovely city in Southeast Asia, is inviting you to explore.
-In this article, we’ll be recommending to you 10 places in and around District 1 (that is not Ben Thanh market), that you should visit during your time in this awesome city - all at little or no damage to your wallets.
+In this article, we’ll be recommending to you 10 free things to do around District 1 (that is not Ben Thanh market), that you should visit during your time in this awesome city - all at little or no damage to your wallets.

 Window shop along Dong Khoi street